CogStack/CogStack-NiFi/docs/deploy/services.md

 - Supports repository migration from external Git servers
 - Mirroring available when external access is allowed
-- Can use CogStack certificates for HTTPS if configured
+- Uses a dedicated CogStack-signed Gitea leaf certificate for local HTTPS

 ---